Inauguration highlights Trump's infrastructure opportunities

 WASHINGTON (AP) — As a candidate, Donald Trump said he wanted to make America’s infrastructure great again.
-As president, he’ll have plenty of ways to get started in his new home town.
+As president, he’ll have plenty of ways to get started in his new hometown.

 The Arlington Memorial Bridge, Washington’s most recognizable span over the Potomac River, is in such bad shape that it will be closed to all vehicle traffic during Friday’s inauguration.